MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/windows.md

 1. Tap the Remote Desktop connection to start the session.
 2. If you haven't saved credentials for the connection, you will be prompted to provide a **Username** and **Password**.
-3. If you are asked to verify the certificate for the remote desktop, review the information and ensure this is a PC you trust before tapping **Connect**.
+3. If you are asked to verify the certificate for the remote desktop, review the information and ensure you trust this PC before tapping **Connect**.
 You can also select **Don't ask about this certificate again** to always accept this certificate.

 ### Connection bar